jupyterhub/jupyterhub/docs/source/rbac/tech-implementation.md

 When an API request is performed, the passed API token's roles are again resolved into a set of scopes and compared to the scopes required to access the API as follows:
 - if the API scopes are present within the set of token's scopes, the access is granted and the API returns its "full" response
 - if that is not the case, another check is utilized to determine if sub-scopes of the required API scopes can be found in the token's scope set:
-    - if the subscopes are present, the RBAC framework employs the {ref}`filtering <filtering-target>` procedures to refine the API response to provide access to only resource attributes specified by the token provided scopes
+    - if the subscopes are present, the RBAC framework employs the {ref}`filtering <horizontal-filtering-target>` procedures to refine the API response to provide access to only resource attributes specified by the token provided scopes
         - for example, providing a scope `read:users:activity!group=class-C` for the _GET /users_ API will return a list of user models from group `class-C` containing only the `last_activity` attribute for each user model
     - if the subscopes are not present, the access to API is denied